i-borntowin/Rot13.123/README.md

 # Rot13
 A very simple cipher program to change text.
 Useful for beginners.
+Encryption & decryption